shashipalreddy/Javascript/README.md

 - A type-converting comparisons (e.g., ==) will convert the operand to same type before making the comparison.
       ` E.g: console.log( 1 == 1) //Output: true;  console.log( 1 == '1') //Output: true; `
 - type-converting comparison will do type coercion.
 - Type coercion is the process of converting value from one type to another (such as string to number, object to boolean, and so on).
+- Always use the "===" strict operator to avoid the type coercion.